 But since all emotions are available to everyone, you don’t completely lose the ability of feeling it.
-People who have been meditating for 20, 30+ years (and are famous teachers of meditation) still report of incidents when they get mad, angry, unpleasant.
-They can still “lose it”.
+People who have been meditating for 20, 30+ years can still “lose it”.
 That may be a part of your survival mechanism.
 This is a natural reaction to a boundary violation.

 In the essence: